shadow-robot/modular_benchmarking_documentation/docs/user_guide/2_configuring_the_framework.md

 *The framework should natively be configured to run the EZGripper in simulation without any modification.*

 ## Config files
-All the config files are stored in the **config** folder of the *modular_framework_api* package.
-They gather all the differents components that you might want to change in order to run your robot, without requiring any code.
+All the config files are stored in the **config** [folder](https://github.com/shadow-robot/modular_benchmarking_framework/tree/kinetic-devel/modular_framework_api/config) of the *modular_framework_api* package.
+They gather all the different components that you might want to change in order to run your robot, without requiring any code.
 We will provide a detailed description of each of them.

 ### Hardware connection
 This YAML file must contain all the *hardware_interface* that ROS should be aware of when using the framework on the physical robot.
 If you are not familiar with this concept, you can read more about it on this [tutorial](https://github.com/ros-controls/ros_control/wiki/hardware_interface).
 The first parameter in the YAML file, **robot_hardware** should contain the list of all the *robot hardware* that are going to be defined in the same file.
 Each of the specific hardware interface must be derived from `RobotHW`.
 The framework will then automatically create a combined hardware interface.</br>
-The YAML file must then specificy for each hardware interface the different parameters that must be loaded on the ROS param server in order to run the hardware.
+The YAML file must then specify for each hardware interface the different parameters that must be loaded on the ROS param server in order to run the hardware.
 The parameters are implementation-dependent. **The framework provides natively a compatible hardware interface for Universal Robot arms**.
 The source code can be found on [github](https://github.com/shadow-robot/sr_ur_arm/blob/kinetic-devel/sr_ur_robot_hw/src/sr_ur_robot_hw.cpp).
 For our implementation, the following parameters must be filled:
 * ```robot_id```: Allow to load a robot which name consists of a prefix (usually given in the URDF file)
 * ```robot_ip_address```: Robot's IP address
 * ```control_pc_ip_address```: IP address of the machine that is controlling the robot arm